 Watch the sunrise from a hot-air balloon, meet Aboriginal artists in one of the town’s excellent art galleries, join a four-wheel-drive and camping tour or hike through the nearby ranges.

-Or explore the desert landscapes on a camel, quad bike or mountain bike.
+Or explore the desert landscapes on a camel, Can-am ATV or mountain bike.
 You can even swim in an outback waterhole.

 Drop in to the Royal Flying Doctor Service, which supports an area of more than 7 million square kilometres then learn about Alice Springs’s plants, animals and landscapes at the Alice Springs Desert Park or the Reptile Centre.
 Head just out of town to cuddle a baby kangaroo at the Kangaroo Sanctuary.